WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 You can also use the [`login`](/blueprints/steps#login) step to launch your Playground instance logged in with any specific user.

 :::tip

+Some useful tools and resources provided by the Playground project to work with blueprints are:

-Check the [Blueprints Gallery](https://github.com/WordPress/blueprints/blob/trunk/GALLERY.md) to explore real-world code examples of using WordPress Playground to launch a WordPress site with a variety of setups.
+-   Check the [Blueprints Gallery](https://github.com/WordPress/blueprints/blob/trunk/GALLERY.md) to explore real-world code examples of using WordPress Playground to launch a WordPress site with a variety of setups.
+-   The [WordPress Playground Step Library](https://akirk.github.io/playground-step-library/#) tool provides a visual interface to drag or click the steps to create a blueprint for WordPress Playground.
+You can also create your own steps!
+-   The [WordPress Playground Step Library](https://akirk.github.io/playground-step-library/#) tool provides a visual interface to drag or click the steps to create a blueprint for WordPress Playground.
+You can also create your own steps!
+-   The [Blueprints builder](https://playground.wordpress.net/builder/builder.html) tool allows you edit your blueprint online and run it direclty in a Playground instance.

 :::

+## Theme development

-## Local Theme Development with Playground
+### Local theme development and testing with Playground

 From the root folder of a block theme's code, you can quickly load locally a Playground instance with that theme loaded and activated by launching the [`wp-now` command](/developers/local-development/wp-now) or the [Visual Code Studio extension](/developers/local-development/vscode-extension).